Exemption based on VAT

 By benefiting from the VAT exemption system, the company is exempt from monthly or quarterly VAT declarations.

 On the other hand, it cannot deduct VAT from its purchases (goods or services) made in the course of its professional activity.
-To be able deduct VAT on its professional purchases, the company must opt for the actual VAT system.
+To be able deduct VAT on its professional purchases, the company must opt for the actual VAT regime.

 FYI